 Learn more about flying with the AOA tone on the ONSPEED 101 page.

 Learn more about angle of attack and energy management, and how to apply that knowledge to improve your flying skills.
 For engineers, programmers and experimenters, our library also includes AOA technical information.

 The FlyONSPEED team also develops and maintains the "RV-Type Transition Syllabus," a collection of transition training resources for the Van's aircraft community.

 Hardware and Software

 All of our work is open source.
-Anyone can download the software and hardware designs (including schematics, parts lists and specifications).
+Anyone can download the software and hardware designs (including schematics, parts lists and instructions).
 Our first and second generation systems are "through the hole" configurations using off-the-shelf components and can be assembled by experimenters.
 The first generation system works with Dynon EFIS (DY and SkyView), and the second generation system is stand-alone.
 Visit our GitHub site: https://github.com/flyonspeed for builder resources.

-FlyONSPEED is a volunteer organization of aviation and engineering professionals dedicated to providing accurate, easy to calibrate angle of attack information and ergonomic displays to EAB pilots.
+FlyONSPEED is an all-volunteer organization of aviation and engineering professionals dedicated to providing accurate, easy to calibrate angle of attack/energy management information and ergonomic cuing to EAB pilots.
 The organization is also dedicated to provide high-quality training and flight test resources to the EAB community.
 All information is available via open-source for download.
 We are always interested in collaborating with anyone interested in any of our projects!
 FlyONSPEED, Incorporated is an IRS 501(c)3 non-profit organization dedicated to flight safety and research.
-Donations are gladly accepted and fully-tax deductable.
+Donations are gladly accepted, always appreciated and fully-tax deductable.
 100% of our operating budget is internet expenses, hardware and software acquisition.
 All flight test is funded out-of-pocket by volunteers.